It is undeniably true that statins such as Crestor and Lipitor lower cholesterol levels in the human body.

 Unfortunately for big pharma, statistics show that this is not the case.

-Instead, more recent research is beginning to indicate that statins are linked to increased levels of diabetes, liver injury, memory loss, and muscle damage, and not to a reduction in heart disease at all.
+Instead, more recent research is beginning to indicate that statins may cause serious side effects.
+These side effects include increased levels of diabetes, liver injury, memory loss, and muscle damage.
+Heart disease has not decreased at all, however.

-In recent years, there have been thousands of lawsuits filed against the drug companies that produce statins, although this is not widely publicized.
+In recent years, thousands of people have filed lawsuits against the drug companies that produce statins.
+This is not widely publicized.

-It is becoming nearly impossible to trust scientific research when it is becoming increasingly obvious that huge percentages of that research is sponsored by those who stand to gain from manipulating what the research says.
+It is becoming nearly impossible to trust scientific research.
+It is increasingly obvious that huge percentages of new research is sponsored by those who stand to gain from manipulating the results.

-For this reason, it is important to know who paid for a study that may be used to change something about your lifestyle.
+For this reason, it is important to know who paid for any scientific study.
+Never allow a study to convince you to change your lifestyle unless you know what influenced the research.

-One must ask whether the current push for Investor State Dispute Settlement clauses in all global trade agreements might be partly the result of the public’s unwillingness to let themselves be harmed without protest.
+Perhaps the current push for Investor State Dispute Settlement clauses in all global trade agreements is partly the result of the public’s unwillingness to let themselves be harmed without protest.